When Does Cyberbullying Become a Legal Issue?

 - Document all threatening messages using website preservation sites such as archive.is, and retain screenshots of each communication as well, for use in any criminal or civil litigation which may arise.

-- Threats to use of explosives should be reported to the FBI.
+- Threats to the use of explosives should be reported to the FBI.

 - Notify your local police department of the possibility that you will be the target of Swatting to make them aware that such reports may not be genuine.